 On 23rd August 2017 Charlotte’s life was turned upside down when she suffered a cardiac arrest.

 It was a normal weekday and she had enjoyed the day having her hair done, her two young children were asleep in bed and she was set to enjoy a quiet evening with her husband James.
-Charlotte was ordering birthday presents for her daughter online when she said she felt faint.
+Charlotte, who lives in Ely, was ordering birthday presents for her daughter online when she said she felt faint.
 In an instant she was unresponsive having suffered a cardiac arrest.

 James instantly reacted to help his wife, calling 999 at 22:27, and having previously learnt first aid he began immediate CPR.
 First responders quickly arrived on scene and Charlotte received two shocks from a defibrillator to get her heart back into a rhythm.
 The EEAST team then arrived and continued her care, followed by the EAAA crew of Doctor Laszlo Hetzman and Critical Care Paramedic Jemma Varela, who arrived by helicopter at 22:51.
 The EAAA team assessed & monitored Charlotte’s heart via ECG (electrocardiogram) and cardiac ultrasound, gained IV (intravenous) access to administer medication and intubated her to take control of her breathing.